sethgoldin/install-davinci-resolve-centos/README.md

 Here are some notes on how to install  DaVinci Resolve 16 on CentOS Linux.
 Because software is constantly changing, [these notes are hosted on GitHub Pages](https://github.com/sethgoldin/install-davinci-resolve-centos).
 If you find something wrong or outdated, please do open a pull request.

-These particular notes were originally worked out from an installation to an HP Z8 G4 workstation with a single GTX 1080 Ti card installed, but the information should be useful for other systems running `x86_64` CPUs and NVIDIA GPUs.
+These particular notes were originally worked out from an installations to an HP Z8 G4 workstations with single GTX 1080 Ti or RTX 2080 Ti cards installed, but the information should be useful for other systems running `x86_64` CPUs and NVIDIA GPUs.

 ## Choosing a major release of CentOS